What is private label and how it works for coffee roasting services

 The good news is that coffee, for the moment, is one of those complex beasts that can span an entire spectrum from epic failure to sensational success.
 Once you become accustomed to great coffee you cannot put up with mediocre.

-Australia has a sophisticated coffee palate – the standard of Australian cafes is the best in the world and well accepted that Australia leads the world in coffee quality and consistency.
-Experts from Europe and the US often visit Australia to study and learn from our impressive coffee culture.
+Experts from Europe and the US often visit Australia to study and learn from our constantly evolving coffee culture.

 Australian coffee drinkers also have high expectations for their brew – they want quality and freshness.
 Australian coffee drinkers are also remarkably well informed – long ago they worked out that coffee in supermarkets is by and large really quite stale and generally lower grade quality.